ddd-by-examples/library/README.md

 and integration events, which will be described here soon.

 ### Events in Repositories
-Repositories are one of the most popoluar design pattern.
+Repositories are one of the most popular design pattern.
 They abstract our domain model from data layer.
 In other words, they deal with state.
 That said, a common use-case is when we pass a new state to our repository, so that it gets persisted.
 It may look like so: